 If the end state of AI is a system that truly understands reality, that can simulate every corner of the physical world, then one nation's language model outputs being sacred territory starts to look small.
 Not because IP doesn't matter today.
 It does.
 But the scale of what's coming makes today's distillation wars look like neighbours arguing over a fence line while a city is being built around them.

 A world model that works needs inputs from every language, every climate, every physical system on earth.
 No single lab will ever have that on its own.
-Which means the frame of "stolen outputs" gets smaller the further out you look.
+Which means the frame of "stolen outputs" gets smaller the further out you look, even if it's the entirely correct frame for the lawsuits happening right now.

-We're nowhere near that.
+We're nowhere near a world model that actually works.
 Probably not in our lifetime.
 But every headline about "stolen" training data is really a preview of a much bigger question nobody is ready to answer:

 What happens when the AI that understands reality doesn't belong to anyone?